 Areas eligible for designation must be within a neighborhood planning area defined as an area surrounding an existing state designated area, extending a 1⁄4 mile from village centers, and new town centers, and a 1⁄2 mile from downtowns (and areas within designated growth centers).
 Mapped neighborhood planning areas may be viewed at the Vermont Planning Atlas.
 Please set up a meeting with staff before submitting an application.

 - Neighborhood Development Area Annual Report

-- Neighborhood Development Area Application and Design Guidelines - guidance document for applying for designation.
+- Neighborhood Development Area Designation Guidelines - guidance document for applying for and maintaining designation.

 The benefits of Neighborhood Development Area designation include:

 - Qualified “mixed income” projects are exempt from Act 250 regulations (To help find out if a project qualifies as a priority housing project that is exempt from Act 250 click here)

 - Act 250 projects not qualifying for the exemption receive a 50% discount on application fees

 - Agency of Natural Resources fees for wastewater review are capped at $50.00 for projects that have received sewer allocation from an approved municipal system